Technology and the Future of Mental Health Treatment

 The non-federal resources listed below are included for information purposes only.
-The list is not comprehensive and does not constitute an endorsement by NIMH.
+This is not a comprehensive list, and a resource’s inclusion on the list does not constitute an endorsement by NIMH.

-- One Mind PsyberGuide : Non-profit website providing reviews of computer and device-assisted therapies for mental illnesses on the app’s credibility, user experience, and transparency of privacy practices
+- One Mind PsyberGuide : Website run by a nonprofit organization of experts who provide reviews of computer and device-assisted therapies for mental illnesses, focusing on their credibility, user experience, and transparency of privacy practices

 - What You Need to Know Before Choosing Online Therapy (American Psychological Association)

 Unless otherwise specified, the information on our website and in our publications is in the public domain and may be reused or copied without permission.
 However, you may not reuse or copy the images.
 Please cite the National Institute of Mental Health as the source.
 Read our copyright policy to learn more about our guidelines for reusing NIMH content.